-This recipe is part 1 of a 3 recipe collection that are all components in a Ploughman’s lunch (full recipe and history coming this week).
-A Ploughman’s lunch is a picnic-type pub dish consisting of cheeses, bread, pickled onions (recipe coming this week), ham, radishes, pickle relish and other raw vegetables of choice.
+This recipe is part 1 of a 3 recipe collection that are all components in a Ploughman’s lunch.
+A Ploughman’s lunch is a picnic-type pub dish consisting of cheeses, bread, pickled onions, ham, radishes, pickle relish and other raw vegetables of choice.
 The pickle relish is also delicious in sandwiches or just as a topping when having a snack like cheese and crackers.

 Eating a platter of food in this manner, just like an Italian antipasto, is my favorite way to eat because you get to enjoy a range of flavors and food combinations all on one plate!
 If you’ve never heard of a Ploughman’s lunch, I hope you try the pickle recipe and make a Ploughman’s lunch for yourself and your friends as you’ll want to share!

 - 1 cup carrots, peeled and cut into small cubes

 - 1/2 cup rutabaga, peeled and cut into small cubes

 - 1/2 cup red apples, peeled and cut into small cubes

 - 1 cup dates, chopped

 - 1 cup dark brown sugar